• Skip to primary navigation

 It’s not unusual for the terms Cottage Pie and Shepherd’s Pie to be used synonymously.
 Technically, however, they are different.

 Both Cottage Pie and Shepherd’s Pie are British dishes where meat and vegetables are cooked in a savory gravy and topped with mashed potatoes.
-However, the one difference between them is the meat that is used.
-Cottage Pie uses beef; Shepherd’s Pie uses lamb.
+However, the main difference between them is the meat; traditional cottage pie uses ground beef, and shepherd’s pie uses ground lamb.

 The name “Cottage Pie” was originally used for a pie made with any type of meat and mashed potatoes by peasants who lived in cottages.
 Over time, the “any type of meat” was replaced with beef.